 Columbine Color Meanings

-While they well-known for their lavender and white petals, columbines come in a range of hues, including purple, red, pink, and yellow.
+While they are well-known for their lavender and white petals, columbines come in a range of hues, including purple, red, pink, and yellow.
 Here are some meanings applied to the columbine’s different colors.

 Purple and Lavender Columbine Meaning